Aalto-1

-Aalto-1 is a Finnish research nanosatellite, created by students of Aalto University.
+Aalto-1 was a Finnish research nanosatellite, created by students of Aalto University.
 Based on the CubeSat architecture, it was originally scheduled to be launched in 2013, it was launched on 23 June 2017.
-It is Finland's first student satellite project and indigenously-produced satellite.
-As of 2021, the satellite is operational.
+It was Finland's first student satellite project and indigenously produced satellite (it was the first Finnish satellite that started development but not the first launched as the second satellite in the Aalto-series, Aalto-2, launched before Aalto-1).
+As of 2021, the satellite was operational.

+The satellite's mission ended as it re-entered the atmosphere on 1 September 2024.

 Project history

 The Aalto-1 project began in 2010 with a feasibility study, which was conducted as part of a university course on space technology.
 The study was followed by the publication of a preliminary design in 2011.
 A critical design review (CDR) of the satellite was conducted in 2012.
 In all, over 80 students of Aalto University's School of Electrical Engineering were involved in the project.

 Design

-The solar-powered CubeSat - based satellite will weigh approximately 4 kg, and has 3 main payloads: a miniature Fabry-Pérot spectrometer, designed by VTT Technical Research Centre, a RADMON-radiation detector developed by University of Helsinki and University of Turku for the study of solar wind conditions in the Earth orbit (and to study the radiation environment in general), and an electric sail (dubbed a "brake tether"), which is designed for an atmospheric entry at the end of its 2-year operational lifespan, with the intent of avoiding the creation of space junk.
+The solar-powered CubeSat – based satellite weighed approximately 4 kg, and had 3 main payloads: a miniature Fabry-Pérot spectrometer, designed by VTT Technical Research Centre, a RADMON-radiation detector developed by University of Helsinki and University of Turku for the study of solar wind conditions in the Earth orbit (and to study the radiation environment in general), and an electric sail (dubbed a "brake tether"), which was designed for an atmospheric entry at the end of its 2-year operational lifespan, with the intent of avoiding the creation of space junk.